Liby99/llir/readme.md

-# LLVM IR Analysis in Rust
+# LLVM IR Binding in Rust

+This LLVM IR Binding is mainly for inspecting existing module in LLVM Bytecode form, and not for producing one.

-How to use:
+## How to use

 ``` rust
 use llir;